Building a Customer 360 Analytics Pipeline

 At this point, a sink connection (one that writes a stream to an external system, such as AWS S3, Kafka, Kinesis, Postgres, Pulsar, or Redpanda) can be created to allow the results to be consumed by your own applications and services.

 As we can see from this example, a sophisticated business problem can be addressed in a very straight-forward way using Decodable pipelines.
-It is not necessary to create docker containers, there is no SQL server infrastructure to set up or maintain, all that is needed is a working familiarity with creating the SQL queries themselves.
+It is not necessary to create docker containers and there is no SQL server infrastructure to set up or maintain—all that is needed are the built-in Decodable connectors and a working familiarity with creating the SQL queries themselves.

 You can watch demonstrations of several examples on the Decodable YouTube channel.